Riateche/piano-keyboard/README.md

 piano-keyboard
 ==============

-Program for using midi keyboard as computer keyboard
+Program for using midi keyboard as computer keyboard.

+Compiling and running of program is quite simple:

+    qmake && make && ./piano-keyboard